 When interviewing for a position as a nurse, for instance, make sure your appearance reflects your commitment towards hygiene.
 Remove piercings if you have to.
-Dress should also be age-appropriate and relatively modest.
+The dress should also be age-appropriate and relatively modest.
 As a rule, heavy makeup hardly ever creates a good impression.

 The last thing you should do is appear self-conscious.
 Speak confidently and engage them with your intellect.
 Judiciously introduce your professional successes into the conversation so as to bring the focus squarely back on your talents.

 This can be avoided by taking the time to thoroughly study the company’s work and philosophy.
-What areas do they specialise in and what are their weaknesses?
+What areas do they specialize in and what are their weaknesses?

 Regardless, if you find your mind going blank at a question you were just asked, do not fear.
 Never say “I don’t know”.
 Ask for a minute to think.
 Ask a few relevant questions to play for time and gain insight into the problem.
 In your mind, break down the components of the problem.

-Next, choose one that is relatively new and admit that it is unfamiliar but that you think it could be handled in such-and-such manner.
-This tells the interviewers that you are honest, self-critical and also willing to learn.
+Next, choose one that is relatively new and admit that it is unfamiliar but that you think it could be handled in a such-and-such manner.
+This tells the interviewers that you are honest, self-critical, and also willing to learn.

 Highlight their redeeming qualities and explain what you learned from working with them.
 Talk about the mitigating circumstances and underline what you did to help make the situation better.